How to Repair a Deck

 Time Required: 2-4 hours

-Repairing a small area of your deck can save you time & money.
+Repairing a small area of your deck can save you time and money.
 If a cosmetic issue, remove the plank, flip and refasten.
-If repairing a damaged joist, support the deck on one side of the deck or it could crash, and match the wood replacement with similar type pressure-treated lumber.
+If repairing a damaged joist, support the deck on one side or it could crash.
+Make any wood replacements with a similar type of pressure-treated lumber.
 This guide will teach you to safely repair any deck or joist.

 Remove nails or screws from the damaged decking board using a pry bar, screwdriver or drill.
-If the fasteners won't come out, chop the board into pieces with a chisel or saw, pry up the slivers, and replace.
+If the fasteners won't come out, chop the board into pieces with a chisel or saw, pry up the slivers and replace the board.

 Treat all sides of the reinforcing joist with a clear sealer and let it dry.
 Position the reinforcing joist tightly against the damaged joist, and attach it with 16d (3.5") galvanized nails driven every two feet or fasten it with 3 1/2-inch galvanized deck screws.

 Cut replacement deck boards from matching lumber, using a circular saw.
 If the existing decking is gray, "weather" the new decking with a solution made from 1 cup of baking soda and 1 gallon of warm water.
 Apply in the solution with a scrub brush.
 Rinse and let dry.

 Ready to find the supplies you need in your local store?
 Use The Home Depot app to locate products and check inventory.
 We'll take you to the exact aisle and bay.